How To Request a Letter of Recommendation for College

 4. Clarify submission instructions

-Remind your references of timelines and requirements for submitting the letter of recommendation.
+Remind your references of the timelines and requirements for submitting the letter of recommendation.
 Be specific when citing dates or time frames for completing and submitting the letter, and include detailed submission instructions.
+Some colleges request that the reference submit their letter of recommendation directly, while others may require you to relay the information.

 5. Thank your reference

-Be gracious in your request, and thank your reference for their contribution to your goals.
+It's important and polite to thank your reference for their contribution to your goals.
 After they submit the letter, send them a thank you note and update them on your admission status.
 This step is a polite and professional gesture that can help you strengthen your relationship with your reference.

 Example request to a teacher

-The following example is formatted like a mailed letter sent to a teacher for a letter of recommendation.
-You can also use this format to craft a letter request to an employer or another professional reference.
+If you don't have their email address, you might choose to write a physical letter to a teacher or other academic professional to ask for a recommendation letter.
+You can also use this format to craft a letter request to an employer or another professional reference:

 To: Mrs. Serena Waters